These Headless Shopify Features Will Make Your Head Spin [Implementation COSTS INCLUDED]

 It has a massive impact on your whole international SEO strategy and enables you to more easily build a global business.

-Better performance of the store
+Better performance with the Shopify headless store

 Thanks to a decoupled front end, you have total control over the customer’s experience and site performance.
 You can update it in real-time and dynamically add new features without having to rebuild the whole site.
 What’s more, the speed of the site doesn’t affect its performance.